 paranoid is printed.

-%p — Returns the daemon's process ID.
+%p — Supplies the daemon process ID.

 unknown is printed.